juhahinkula/jsontosql/README.md

 ```
 jsontosql <TABLE_NAME> <FILE>
 ```
 ,where TABLE_NAME is database table name and FILE is json file.
-Both arguments are requiered.
+Both arguments are required.

 ## Example
 You can find countries.json example file from the repository